 Knowledge of automated engineering systems and applications in order to effectively and efficiently plan, gather the appropriate data for input into the system, and assess, interpret, and analyze the validity of the generated results.
 Skill in using computers, software applications, databases, and automated systems to accomplish engineering assignments which may include programming, scripting, and/or coding

-Skill in effectively conveying information to individuals or groups, including senior leadership and officials, taking into account the nature of the information (e.g., technical, sensitive, controversial).
+Skill in effectively conveying information to individuals or groups, taking into account the nature of the information (e.g., technical, sensitive).
 Skill in writing in a clear, concise, organized, and convincing manner for the intended audience.

 Skill in establishing collaborative working relationships with stakeholders to ensure that their needs are heard and addressed; identifying and analyzing problems; distinguishing between relevant and irrelevant information to make logical decisions and develop solutions and communicating effectively with all levels and types of organizations and audiences.
 Skill in using partnerships to achieve collaborative solutions and resolve complex problems; utilizing project management, conflict management, and/or team building, tools to achieve results in a collaborative spirit; and analyzing diverse viewpoints to make planning decisions and solve work problems.

 Knowledge of Bureau and Office mission, structure, projects, and facilities.
 Knowledge of project benefits, authorities, stakeholders, and their governing laws, statutes, regulations, compacts, and treaties.
 Knowledge of asset criticality and risk assessment methodology and processes.

-Knowledge of and skill in applying qualitative and quantitative analytical techniques and project management principles, methods, tools, and techniques in order to direct, develop, schedule, coordinate, monitor, and manage projects and resources that are significant to and an important segment of the Department's mission and operating programs or that impact the welfare of the public and/or the sustainability of natural resources and the environment.
+Knowledge of and skill in applying qualitative and quantitative analytical techniques and project management principles, methods, tools, and techniques in order to develop, schedule, coordinate, monitor, and manage projects and resources.
 Project management certification may be required for specific assignments.

 Knowledge of administrative activities associated with administration of contracting and agreement actions, procedures, and options, and working knowledge of the associated documents and contract and agreement actions in order to assist the Contracting Officer/Grants Officer/Awarding Official in performing contract administration functions.
-Knowledge of and skill in applying Federal Acquisition Regulation (FAR) requirements and Construction Specifications Institute (CSI) guidelines for drafting contract documents.
+Knowledge of and skill in applying federal Acquisition Regulation (FAR) requirements and Construction Specifications Institute (CSI) guidelines for drafting contract documents.
 COR, GOTR, or AOTR responsibilities may require specific training and/or certification.